jinnielazzy/TypeFast/README.md

 }
 ```

-avoid promise error of the music, load the music, and play when user starts
+Avoid promise error of the music, load the music, and play when user starts
 ```javascript
 initializeGame() {
   this.audio.load();